tytydraco/yessleep/out/My_24_hours_are_up.md

 Didn't take long before children started saying they saw a creature at night.
 The creature allegedly had pale, and permanently wet skin.
 It's face was said to lack facial features, except for an abnormally large mouth, one that was constantly muttering.

 One of the bullies was quickly found dead, impaled by dozens of sticks.
 Another was found dead in the lake.
 He'd been tied to a rock and drowned.
-His eyes had been gauged out.
+His eyes had been gouged out.
 The final bully and his family moved out of Casper shortly after.

 Those in the know say the creature is Sam Fuller reincarnated.
 That he'd made some deal with the devil to come back at the cost of his soul.
 That'd been the price he was willing to pay to get his revenge.
 Rumor spread that there were three signs he was coming for you.
 First, you'd be left a toy in a weird place, giving it a deeper meaning.
 Next, he'd carve you a message with a rock.
 Finally, he'd give you a glimpse of him in the mirror 24 hours before you'd die.
 The mental toll this took on you seemed to be its primary weapon.